usnistgov/ElectionResultsReporting/Election_Results_Reporting_UML_documentation.md

 `provisional`|For challenged ballots.
 `seats`|For legislative balance-of-power results information.
 `total`|Total of all ballots cast regardless of voting class.
-`uocava`|A class of absentee; for absentee ballots from UOCAVA voters.
+`uocava`|A class of absentee; for absentee ballots from Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters.
 `write-in`|For write-ins on ballots.
 `other`|Used when the type of counting item is not included in this enumeration.